 This blockchain application in logistics can verify the authenticity of products before accepting delivery so that counterfeit items don’t enter circulation.
 If they do get through somehow, despite all precautions taken by manufacturers, there will be a record of their origin.
 The public ledger records every transaction made using this method, making it easy to see who is accountable if something goes wrong.

 Blockchain technology can help by providing a secure, transparent way for individuals and businesses to make cross-border payments.
 It offers faster transaction processing and lower transaction costs than traditional payment methods.

-Finance companies can use blockchain technology to create decentralized cryptocurrencies, smart contracts, and exchanges.
+Financial institutions can use blockchain platform to create decentralized cryptocurrencies, smart contracts, and exchanges.
 They could also use blockchain technology for decentralized lending platforms.

 Blockchain has been a game changer for investment management.
 It has the potential to make the entire investment process more efficient, and it’s already making waves in the industry.
 Here are just a few blockchain applications in investment management: